 Our on line Institute accepts students nation and world wide.
 Some of the states that our students typically come from are:

-The time it takes to “deschool” depends on how long students spent in a traditional school, and how they left it.
+The time it takes to “unschool” depends on how long your child was in a traditional school setting, and how they left it.
 Students may miss the familiar markers and guidelines of a traditional school and have a hard time figuring out what to study and how to organize their time.
 During this transitional period, it can be helpful to delay implementing a formal homeschool curriculum.
 Take advantage of informal learning opportunities instead, such as museums, nature centers, historical sites, and libraries.